Last Updated on

 3. Craft Your Introductory Post

 You can choose to post a video or an image.
-Whatever you decide to post, make sure that the quality is high and that it reflects your brand.
+Whichever you decide to post, make sure it’s high quality and reflects your brand.
 You can post anything from a photo of your store, a picture of yourself, a photo of your work or whatever you can think of.

 4. Write Compelling Copy